compu-tech-academy/compu-tech-academy.github.io/trainning-index.md

 ## JAVA PROGRAMMING

-Want to take up the challenge of revolutionalizing the enterprise world from the strokes of few keyboard?.
-The best way is here; get started with our java programming class and discover how blissful it is achieve your dreams.
+Want to take up the challenge of revolutionalizing the enterprise world with strokes of the keyboard?.
+The best way is here; get started with our java programming class and discover how effortless it is to achieve your dreams.

 ```java
 public class MyClass{